Installing Signal – Private Messenger on your iPhone

-From the following screen, tap "Verify Safety Numbers."
+From the following screen, tap "Show Safety Number."

-You will now be brought to a screen which displays a QR code and a list of 'safety numbers.'
+You will now be brought to a screen which displays a QR code and a 'safety number.'
 This code will be unique for every different contact you are conversing with.
 Have your contact navigate to the corresponding screen for their conversation with you, so that they have a QR code displayed on their screen as well.

-Back on your device, tap "Scan Code."
+Back on your device, tap the QR code to scan.
 At this point, Signal may ask for permission to access the camera.
 Tap "OK."

 Now you will be able to use the camera to scan the QR code that is displayed on your contact's screen.
 Align your camera to the QR code:

-Hopefully, your camera will scan the barcode and show a "Safety Numbers Verified!" dialogue, like this:
+Hopefully, your camera will scan the QR code and show a "Safety Number Matches!" dialogue, like this:

 This indicates that you have verified your contact successfully.
+You should now tap "Mark as Verified" to have the app remember that your contact has been verified.
 If instead your screen looks like this, something has gone wrong:

 You may want to avoid discussing sensitive topics until you have verified keys with that person.

 Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
-In-person verification is the preferred method, but you may have already authenticated your contact using another secure application, such as PGP.
+In-person verification is the preferred method, but you may have already authenticated your contact using another secure application.
 Since you've already verified your contact, you can safely use the trust established in that application to verify numbers within Signal, without having to be physically in the presence of your contact.
-In this case you can share your safety number with that application by tapping the "share" icon, and send your contact your safety number.
+In this case you can share your safety number with that application by tapping the "share" icon and sending your contact your safety number.

 A slider will appear that allows you to choose how quickly messages will disappear:

-After you select an option, you can tap the "<" icon on the top-left corner of the screen, and you should see information in the conversation indicating that “disappearing messages” have been enabled.
+After selecting this option, you can tap the "<" icon on the top-left corner of the screen, and you should see information in the conversation indicating that “disappearing messages” have been enabled.